philippeitis/nlp_specifier/README.md

 - `replace_with` does not need to be the same length as `range`
 - This method is equivalent to `CString::new` except that no runtime assertion is made that `v` contains no 0 bytes , and it requires an actual byte vector , not anything that can be converted to one with Into
 - See `send` for notes about guarantees of whether the receiver has received the data or not if this function is successful

+## Options
+- Find matches which do not include the sentence (this approach does not handle interior skipwords)
+- Preprocess sentence before tree - detect and remove common fillers (already done in part with SPACE)
+- Process fragments, have grammar for interior fragments (eg. "otherwise x is true")
+- Allow chaining (requires Context)